Accuracy-First R\'enyi Differential Privacy and Post-Processing Immunity: Background

 \section{Background}

 In this section, we introduce required background material on DP (\Cref{sec:dp-basics}) and ex-post privacy (\Cref{sec:ex-post-privacy}).

 \paragraph{Common Notations} We use $p_P(\yout)$ to denote the density function of a random variable $P$ at a value $\yout$.
-We do not necessarily assume that $P$ is continuous, but rather assume that $P$ has a density function with regards to some base measure $\mu$, which is a much more general condition.
+We do not necessarily assume that $P$ is continuous, but rather assume that $P$ has a density function with regards to some base measure $\mu$, which is a much more general condition\footnote{This means that there exists a base measure $\mu$ such that for any measurable set $A$, $\Pr(A) = \int_A p_P(\yout) \dx \mu(y)$.}.
 This allows us to treat discrete and continuous distributions in the same way.

 We use $\yout_{i:j}$ to denote a sequence of values from index $i$ to $j$.
 If $j < i$, we take the sequence to be empty. \Cref{tab:notations} in the Appendix contains summary of common notations we use.